 ICAHD-USA Board of Directors

 Kenneth Boas, Chair, holds a Ph.D. in English from the University of Southern California.
-He teaches at the University of Pittsburgh and is a visiting professor of the University of Augsburg in Germany.
-Ken has a rich history of activism and community involvement and is also on the board of directors of the Thomas Merton Center.
+He teaches at the University of Pittsburgh and is a visiting scholar at the Humanities Center, University of Pittsburgh.
+Ken has a rich history of activism and community involvement and was on the board of directors of the Thomas Merton Center.
+He is a member of the Pittsburgh BDS Coalition.

 Dick Platkin, Treasurer, teaches sustainable city planning at USC.
 In the 1970s he was a student in Jerusalem, where he met ICAHD co-founder Jeff Halper through political activities.
 After that, in Seattle and Los Angeles, he participated in anti-war organizations and was a union officer.
 In response to Israel’s attack on Gaza in 2006, he helped found L.A.
 Jews for Peace, a Los Angeles-based organization that focuses on US foreign policy in the Middle East, especially Israel-Palestine.